grnydawn/SetBuilders.jl/docs/src/mapping.md

 I  = @setbuild(Integer)
 M1 = @setbuild(
-        (x, y) in I,        # domain: a pair of integer values z in S,             # codomain: an instance of MyStruct type z = mystruct(x, y), # forward mapping: MyStruct z from the pair in the domain (x, y) = (z.a, z.b),# backward mapping: The domain is recovered from MyStruct fields mystruct=MyStruct   # Let SetBuilders know the name of mystruct
+        (x, y) in I,        # domain: a pair of integer values z in S,             # codomain: an instance of a MyStruct type z = mystruct(x, y), # forward mapping: MyStruct z from the pair in the domain (x, y) = (z.a, z.b),# backward mapping: The domain is recovered from MyStruct fields mystruct=MyStruct   # Let SetBuilders know the name of mystruct